hassio-addons/addon-wireguard/README.md

 The catch-all `0.0.0.0/0` may be specified for matching all IPv4 addresses, and `::/0` may be specified for matching all IPv6 addresses.

-If not configured, the add-on will use `0.0.0.0/0` in the generate client configuration, routing all traffic on your client though the VPN tunnel.
+If not configured, the add-on will use `0.0.0.0/0` in the generated client configuration, routing all traffic on your client through the VPN tunnel.

 ### Option: `peers.persistent_keep_alive` _(optional)_